lincozz/lincozz/README.md

 - 👀 I’m interested in deep learning
 - 🌱 I’m currently learning Ethereum security
 - 📫 How to reach me yqblpjyf@outlook.com
+- I come from Tianjin University of Science and Technology

 <!---